-There is an old wives’ tale that states the cure to a toothache is to place aspirin directly onto the affected tooth.
-Unfortunately, believing this can actually do more harm to your mouth.
+An old wives’ tale states the cure for toothache is placing aspirin directly onto the affected tooth.
+But, unfortunately, believing this can do more harm to your mouth.

 Why Aspirin Burns The Gums

 You may not know this, but the full name of aspirin is acetylsalicylic acid.
 So, pay close attention to that second word – acid.
 The acid in the aspirin tablet can quite literally cause blisters to soft tissues, and it is almost as powerful as the acid found in your stomach.
 So, placing aspirin next to a toothache will do nothing for your pain but can cause even more discomfort.

 Aspirin May Help With A Toothache When Taken Appropriately

 If you take aspirin correctly, you may experience relief from your toothache.
 This medicine works by blocking pain chemicals within the blood, allowing you to experience pain relief.
 However, aspirin can only work when it enters the bloodstream, and these same benefits cannot be enjoyed by placing a tablet on a tooth.